Driving the scenic Door County Coastal Byway in Wisconsin

-Door County Coastal Byway is a scenic byway with a length of 66 miles located in Door County, a county in the U.S. state of Wisconsin.
+Door County Coastal Byway is a very scenic drive with stunning views across the beautiful Door Peninsula, in Door County, in the U.S. state of Wisconsin.

 The drive is definitely worth it running along the Green Bay bluffs and through the dunes and bays of Lake Michigan.
 Don’t forget your camera!
 The route offers a range of resources and activities with scenic vistas of Lake Michigan, the Bay of Green Bay and the Niagara Escarpment bluffs, as well as dense forest, agricultural lands, and quaint shore-side towns and villages.
 Expect deep and abundant leaf color – sumac, maple, birch and oak – especially from Egg Harbor to Fish Creek, Ellison Bay to Northport, and in and near Baileys Harbor.
 Photographers love this spot, especially in the fall because the road is dripping with a mixture of northern hardwood, aspen and oak trees, with a few pine trees sprinkled in for a touch of green.
 Featuring three state parks, ten county parks and several lighthouses, the winding design of the road makes this route a fun one, perfect for a leisurely ride.